juanlucasumali/mentored-fa22-rampup/README.md

 <br/>

 > ## 🔭 Conclusion
 Overall, had a lot of fun creating my first website with the added bonus of incorporating my two biggest passions in this world!
-In the future, I'd like to explore the world of generative music, and how to create a website that can take in user inputs to produce the chord progressions for a complete song, complete with intros, verses, bridges, choruses, etc.
+In the future, I'd like to explore the world of **generative music**, and how to create a website that can take in user inputs to produce the chord progressions for a complete song, complete with intros, verses, bridges, choruses, etc.